 |Formation of Stokes County|

 Stokes County (North Carolina) was formed in 1789 from Surry County.
-It was named in honor of Captain John Stokes, a soldier of the Revolution, who was seriously wounded at the Waxhaw Massacre when Colonel Buford's Regiment was cut to pieces by Tarlton.
-After the war, George Washington appointed Stokes a judge of the United States District Court of North Carolina.
+It was named in honor of Captain John Stokes, a soldier and hero of the Revolution (for more information see Trivia page).
 Stokes County is in the north central section of the State and is bounded by Rockingham, Forsyth and Surry counties and the state of Virginia.
-When Stokes was taken from Surry county the old courthouse, in Old Richmond, was ordered to be sold, and the proceeds were to be equally divided between Surry and Stokes and applied towards the erection of new courthouses.
-The act ordered the first court to be held at the home of Gray Bynum, and all subsequent courts were to be held where the justices designated until the courthouse could be erected.
+When Stokes was taken from Surry County the old courthouse, in Old Richmond, was ordered to be sold, and the proceeds were to be equally divided between Surry and Stokes and applied towards the erection of new courthouses.
+The first court in Stokes was ordered to be held at the home of Gray Bynum in Germantown (Germanton) and all subsequent courts were to be held where the justices designated until the courthouse could be erected.
 Commissioners were named to select the site and have the public building erected.
 In 1790 Rockford was chosen to be the county seat of Surry County and Germantown (now known as Germanton) was chosen to be the county seat of Stokes County.
 Germantown was laid out on land deeded to the county from Michael and Henry Fry.
-Germantown remained the county seat of Stokes county until 1849 when Forsyth County was formed from Stokes.
-The act establishing Forsyth county directed that the first court of Stokes, after the passage of the act, be held at Germantown, at which time the justices were to determine a location for the new courthouse and jail.
-In 1851, Crawford was established as the county seat.
-In 1852, the name Crawford was changed to Danbury .
-Danbury remains as the county seat of Stokes County.
+Germanton remained the county seat of Stokes County until 1849 when Forsyth County was formed from Stokes.
+The act establishing Forsyth County directed that the first court of Stokes, after the passage of the act, be held at Germanton, at which time the justices were to determine a location for the new courthouse and jail.
+In 1849 the new county seat was chosen in what locals referred to as Danbury.
+Confusion was created with the name of the new county seat when the General Assembly selected the name "Crawford."
+In 1852 a resolution was passed to offically name the county seat Danbury at the request of Stokes County citizens.

 |Stokes County Museum of History||

-This is a photo of the restored 1859 Wilson Fulton house in Danbury NC, the county seat of Stokes County.
-After much hard work and perserverance the Stokes County Historical Society transformed the house into a Museum of History for the county and surrounding area.
+This is a photo of the restored circa 1854 Wilson Fulton house in Danbury NC, the county seat of Stokes County.
+After much hard work and perseverance the Stokes County Historical Society transformed the house into a Museum of Regional History for the county and surrounding area.
 Many artifacts and historical pieces have been donated to the museum.
 To view some of these and for more information and photos click the Museum of History link at the top of the page.